Skip to main content

 opts.attempt

-attempt: N - indicates the current attempt number; when using this parameter, the built-in attempt handler for this of this request is ignored
+attempt: N - indicates the current attempt number; when using this parameter, the built-in attempt handler for this request is ignored

 opts.browser

-browser: 1 - automatic emulation of browser headers (1 - enabled, 0 - disabled)
+browser: 1 - automatic browser header emulation (1 - enabled, 0 - disabled)

 opts.use_proxy

-use_proxy: 1 - overrides the use of a proxy for a single request inside the JS scraper on top of the global parameter Use proxy (1 - enabled, 0 - disabled)
+use_proxy: 1 - overrides proxy usage for an individual request inside the JS scraper on top of the global parameter Use proxy (1 - enabled, 0 - disabled)

 opts.noextraquery